We all love London. But too many things are not working. From knife crime and homelessness to our toxic air - it can and must be better.

 Siobhan Benita is an expert on knife crime, having been a member of the cross-parliamentary Youth Violence Commission that looked in the root causes of youth violence.
 Tackling knife crime will be her top priority.

-She has a five-point plan that puts compassion back into the approach, investing in our young people and putting the community back into local policing.
+She has a detailed plan that puts compassion back into the approach, investing in our young people and putting the community back into local policing.

 Siobhan has been backed by Leroy Logan, the former police superintendent that quit as an advisor to Sadiq Khan because of his failure on knife crime.
 He said: